Iamamiwhoami: 2009–2011: First uploads and Bounty

 In October 2010, iamamiwhoami requested a volunteer from the audience to be presented to them with their full name through a message video; no instructions followed.
 Fans of the project set up voting polls and presented a volunteer from the YouTube community with the YouTube username of ShootUpTheStation.
 One month later, on 16 November 2010, a live online concert was streamed on To whom it may concern's website where ShootUpTheStation was led through the forests of iamamiwhoami by Lee and brought to be buried and burned inside a paper box.
 In Concert featured performances of both the preludes, Bounty and a new song titled "." and ran at one hour and four minutes.

 In August 2011, iamamiwhoami played their first live show at the annual Way Out West Festival in Gothenburg, Sweden.
 After a long absence, they released the songs "; John" and "Clump" which was revealed to be an epilogue to Bounty.
 As a conclusion to Bounty, Bullett Media posted an interview article with iamamiwhoami for their Winter 2011 'Secrets' Issue.
 Questions were answered strictly with sampled lyrics from the current repertoire of songs, with some additional and unknown phrases purported to be lyrics for future musical releases.
 The article also included promotional images of iamamiwhoami, nude in the forest and posed among similar elements from "; John" and "T".
 The article is referenced to be written and photographed by iamamiwhoami.
 Following their performance at Way Out West, iamamiwhoami began recording and preparing their debut studio album.

 Bounty was critically well received, with Kathy Iandoli of MTV describing Bounty as having "portrayed a flaxen, ethereal goddess twisting her way throughout nature, while other [videos] included distorted imagery that housed industrial, synthy soundscapes set on fire.
 The combination was mysterious, yet alluring, representing a combination of horror film imagery with new age sensibilities.
 The titles to the songs were equally vague, ... numbers and clusters of words ....
 The videos never fell short of several hundred thousand views – and even much greater ... people obviously took notice."

-At the Swedish Grammis held on January 2011, iamamiwhoami won their first award in the category of "Innovator of the Year" (Årets innovatör), which had been newly inaugurated.
+At the Swedish Grammis held in January 2011, iamamiwhoami won their first award in the category of "Innovator of the Year" (Årets innovatör), which had been newly inaugurated.
 An anonymous woman, later confirmed to be Nina Fors, the mother of Emil Fors, a Swedish musician who worked as production manager for the videos, received the award on their behalf and handed to the speaker an envelope with the words "To whom it may concern." taped in front.
 The content is revealed to be an empty piece of white paper.
 Before leaving, the woman acknowledged by saying, "Thank you.
 That's all I can say". iamamiwhoami won an MTV O Music award in 2012 in the "Digital Genius" category.